-But unlimited broadband packages aren't necessarily what they say on the tin - broadband providers now offer both unlimited and truly unlimited broadband, and there are important differences between the two.
+But unlimited internet packages aren't necessarily what they seem - deal providers now offer both unlimited and truly unlimited broadband, and there are important differences between the two.

 What is unlimited broadband?

 Unlimited broadband is a broadband package that won't cap your internet usage.
-It used to be quite common to find a fair usage policy or usage cap hidden among the terms and conditions, however this is in the minority now.
+It used to be quite common to find a fair usage policy or usage cap hidden among the terms and conditions, but this doesn’t happen as often now.

-Unlimited broadband deals are likely to enforce a traffic management policy though.
-Such policies limit the amount you can download at certain times of the day or decrease your download speed during peak hours.
+Unlimited broadband providers are likely to enforce a traffic management policy.
+These policies limit the amount you can download at certain times of the day, or decrease your download speed during peak hours.

-These restrictions are designed to provide users with a better service.
-Sharing a broadband connection through a telephone exchange means that your connection is affected by fellow users, and this is why your connection is slower in the evening, when more people are online.
+These restrictions are designed to provide everyone with a smoother service.
+Sharing a broadband connection through a telephone exchange means that your connection is affected by other users - this is why your connection is slower in the evening, when more people are online.

-Providers who implement traffic management policies will prioritise certain types of online traffic, so some users suffer because of their neighbours' internet habits.
+Providers who use traffic management policies will prioritise certain types of online traffic, so your usage might suffer because of your neighbours' internet habits.

-But the majority of users benefit from these policies, which aim to deliver a good experience to all rather than just to those who use the internet heavily.
+But these policies often deliver a good experience to all rather than just to those who use the internet heavily.

 Truly unlimited broadband

-These are broadband packages with no usage caps, no fair usage policy and no network-wide traffic management.
+Truly unlimited broadband are packages with no usage caps, no fair usage policy and no network-wide traffic management.

 Do I need truly unlimited broadband?

-If you're constantly online, work from home or are part of a large household who are all likely to use the internet a significant amount, then a truly unlimited package could be the answer.
+Before you start looking for broadband deals, you should consider what sort of internet user you are.
+If you're constantly online, or are part of a household who are likely to use the internet a significant amount, then a truly unlimited package could be the answer.

-Fibre optic offers the fastest broadband connection available, but you'll need to check that it's available in your area - simply enter Gocompare.com's quote process, type in your postcode and see what's available.
+Fibre optic offers the fastest broadband connection available, but you'll need to check that it's available in your area – when you compare unlimited broadband deals simply enter your postcode and you’ll be able to see what's available in your area.